Study of Magnetic Field and Turbulence in the TeV halo around Monogem Pulsar: Introduction

 However, the direct observation of the orientation and strength of the magnetic field in the ambient halo region of pulsars has proven to be challenging.
-To address this issue, our recent study has employed turbulence mapping theory based on synchrotron emission statistics, presenting a novel statistical approach using the Y-parameter~\citep{Malik2023}.
+To address this issue, our recent study has employed turbulence mapping theory based on synchrotron emission statistics, presenting a novel statistical approach using the parameter called {\rm $Y_{turb}$}~\citep{Malik2023}.
 This technique has the potential to unveil the 3D geometry of magnetic fields and their dominant MHD turbulence characteristics.
-In this paper, we utilize the Y-parameter technique to provide the first observational investigation to constrain the magnetic field direction within these halos.
+In this paper, we utilize the {\rm $Y_{turb}$} to provide the first observational investigation to constrain the magnetic field direction within these halos.

-This paper is structured as follows: In Section \ref{pwn}, we examine the characteristics of the PWN TeV halo, with particular emphasis on the Monogem halo.
-Our primary analysis of diagnosing the local magnetic field inclination angle, utilizing the recently developed turbulence anisotropy analysis and the multi-points structure function, is described in Section \ref{sec:obs}.
-The discussions and summary of our findings are presented in Section \ref{discuss} and \ref{sec:conclusion}, respectively.
+This paper is structured as follows: In Section \ref{pwn}, we examine the characteristics of the TeV halo, with particular emphasis on the extended halo of the Monogem pulsar.
+Our primary analysis of diagnosing the mean magnetic field inclination angle, utilizing the recently developed turbulence anisotropy analysis and the multi-points structure function, is described in Section \ref{sec:obs}.
+The discussions and summary of our findings are presented in Sections \ref{discuss} and \ref{sec:conclusion}, respectively.